How Drogba and music star Mr. P celebrated Chelsea's Champions League final berth | Goal.com

 The progress leaves Chelsea with a chance to win their second Champions League title after their triumph in Munich in 2012.

-Drogba, who led the Blues to the top of European club football eight years ago, immediately celebrated Thomas Tuchel’s men at the end of Wednesday’s match and he also shared his feeling with the women also set to play in the Uefa Women's Champions League final against Barcelona.
+Drogba, who led the Blues to the top of European club football eight years ago, celebrated Thomas Tuchel’s men at the end of Wednesday’s match and he also shared his feelings with the women's team also set to play in the Uefa Women's Champions League final against Barcelona.

 Mr. P, however, could not keep calm as he rolled on the floor to rejoice over the crucial result against Zinedine Zidane's side.